kyree-henry/RestFit/README.md

 ### Response Interceptors

-RestFit supports response interceptors in two ways:
+RestFit supports response interceptors that allow you to check responses, trigger actions, and optionally modify responses.

+There are two ways to use interceptors:

 1. **Global interceptors** - Applied to all requests via `ApiServiceConfig`
-2. **Method-specific interceptors** - Applied via `@Interceptor` decorator
+2. **Method-specific interceptors** - Applied via `@ResponseInterceptor` decorator

 Both can be used together, with global interceptors running first.

+Interceptors can:
+- Return `void` for side effects (logging, triggering actions, etc.)
+- Return a modified `AxiosResponse` to transform the response data

 #### Global Response Interceptors